Upgrade Firewalls in a Chassis Cluster Using ICU

 Ensure that sufficient disk space is available for the Junos OS package in the /var/tmp location in both the primary and the secondary nodes of the cluster.

-To upgrade ICU using a build available on an FTP server:
+To upgrade using ICU with a build available on an FTP server:

 The upgrade process displays the following warning message to reboot the system: